linuxdeepin/deepin-manual/manual-assets/professional/dde-file-manager/en_US/index.md

    - When you visit encrypted folders, a window pops up and you will have to input user name and password before visiting.
 If you check **Remember password**, you don't have to input password when you visit the folder next time.
 4. Click **Connect** to establish connection.

+### Open in new window as admin

+1. Right-click in the blank area on File Manager.
+2. Select **Open in new window as admin**, input your login password in the pop-up window and click **Confirm**.
+3. The file will be opened in a new window, in which you can operate with admin permissions.
+And you will exit admin permissions when you close this window.

-### Open in Terminal
+### Open in terminal

-1. On File Manager interface, right-click in any blank area.
+1. Right-click in the blank area on File Manager.
-2. Select **Open in terminal** to start up Terminal, and its path is the current directory.
+2. Select **Open in terminal**, Terminal will be opened, and its directory will be the current one.

 ![0|openinterminal](jpg/openinterminal.png)